 Depreciation and amortization is computed using the straight-line method over the EUL of the assets.
-Depreciation, amortization and depletion commences once the assets become available for use.
+Depreciation and amortization commences once the assets become available for use.
 Leasehold improvements are amortized using straight-line method over the shorter of their EUL or corresponding lease terms.

 Number of Years

 Transportation and field equipment 4 - 10

 Office equipment 3 - 5

-Barge and boats 4
+Barge and boat 4

-Improvements 10